Microdermabrasion removes the superficial layer of dry dead skin cells which softens the appearance of fine lines and brightens skin tone.

 Our Metairie and New Orleans cosmetic surgery practices offer microdermabrasion for patients seeking a rejuvenated skin appearance.
-Microdermabrasion is a proven technique to remove the upper layer of skin, revealing the fresher, more vibrant skin underneath.
-It can be a useful alternative to Fraxel® laser skin resurfacing when extensive skin damage needs to be corrected.
+Microdermabrasion is a proven technique to exfoliate the upper layer of skin, revealing the fresher, more vibrant skin underneath.
 In addition to fading age spots and freckles, microdermabrasion can lessen the prominence of old scars and soften the look of wrinkles.
-The treatment is performed under local anesthetic and involves little to no discomfort.
-After microdermabrasion, patients may experience redness, swelling, and burning.
-These effects are temporary and may be managed by taking a prescription pain reliever.
-Patients are usually able to return to work within a few days, although any activities involving contact with the sensitive skin should be avoided until the skin heals.

 Any individual, men or women, with skin irregularities may consider the benefits of microdermabrasion.
-It’s an effective treatment for th ose who have fine wrinkles, acne scars, keloid, hyperpigmentation or any abnormal skin growth.
+It’s an effective treatment for those who have fine wrinkles, acne scars, dry skin & hyperpigmentation.

 Who Should Avoid It?